bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-list.md

 >
 > Who can execute the method: any user

-The method `crm.quote.list` returns a list of estimates based on a filter.
+The method `crm.quote.list` returns a list of estimates based on the filter.
 It is an implementation of the list method for estimates.

 See the description of [list methods](../../how-to-call-rest-api/list-methods-pecularities.md).